Call of Duty: United Offensive

 Call of Duty: United Offensive is an expansion pack for the first-person shooter video game Call of Duty.
 It was developed by Gray Matter Studios, with contributions from Pi Studios, and published by Activision.
-It was released for Microsoft Windows on September 14, 2004.
+It was released for Microsoft Windows on September 14, 2004, and for Mac OS X on November 22, 2004.

 Gameplay

 The biggest changes made by United Offensive are in the multiplayer aspect of the game.
 There are new maps which are much larger than the ones in the original game, new weapons from the single player campaign, an in-game rank system which grants additional bonuses with more points, and vehicles such as tanks and jeeps.

 Characters

 Cpl.
 Scott Riley is the first playable protagonist of United Offensive in the American campaign.
 Riley participates throughout the entire Bastogne campaign by defending Bois Jacques, capturing and securing the crossroads and town of Foy, and capturing Noville.
 The "Bois Jacques" and "Foy" missions of Riley's campaign are reminiscent of HBO's Band of Brothers episodes Bastogne and The Breaking Point, respectively.

 Sgt.
 James Doyle is the second playable protagonist in United Offensive, serving as the playable character in the British campaign.
 Doyle is a Royal Air Force B-17 Flying Fortress gunner who is shot down over the Netherlands on the RAF's first daylight mission using the Fortresses.
 The Dutch resistance, with the help of Major Ingram, an S.A.S. operative, rescue him before he is captured by the Germans.
 Doyle (now an S.A.S. operative) and Ingram are then sent to Sicily with other S.A.S. operatives to knock out several huge cliff mounted cannons, not unlike those in the 1961 film, The Guns of Navarone.
 Doyle returns in Call of Duty 3 as the player character of the British/French sections of the campaign.Pvt.
 Yuri Petrenko is the playable Soviet protagonist in United Offensive.
-Petrenko participates by helping defend the Soviet trenches during the Battle of Kursk, securing Ponyri's streets, destroying German armored troops in Prok, and assaulting and defending Kharkov until the arrival of Soviet reinforcements.
+Petrenko participates by helping defend the Soviet trenches during the Battle of Kursk, securing Ponyri's streets, destroying German panzer tanks in Prok, and assaulting and defending Kharkov until the arrival of Soviet reinforcements.